MinaFoundation/list-of-projects/README.md

 ## Background Information

-[Mina Blockchain](https://minaprotocol.com/) is a _fully decentralized_ L1 with ZK (zero knowledge) programmability.
-It is a **constant sized** blockchain: The entire Mina state is 22 KBs.
+[Mina](https://minaprotocol.com/) is a layer-1 blockchain with a 22KB blockchain and ZK (zero knowledge) smart contracts (zkApps) written in [TypeScript](https://www.typescriptlang.org/).

-[zkApps](https://docs.minaprotocol.com/zkapps) are ZK applications deployed on the Mina Blockchain.
-They execute client side, and their state update is verified by blockchain validators through ZK proofs.
+[zkApps](https://docs.minaprotocol.com/zkapps) are ZK applications deployed on the Mina Protocol.
+They execute off chain, and their state update is verified by blockchain validators through ZK proofs.
 Mina zkApps support [private inputs](https://docs.minaprotocol.com/zkapps/o1js/smart-contracts#public-and-private-inputs) (inputs that are not seen by the blockchain, but still used inside smart contract methods), [recursion](https://docs.minaprotocol.com/zkapps/o1js/recursion) inside ZK proofs, and many other features to allow building very strong decentralized applications on Mina.

 [o1js](https://www.npmjs.com/package/o1js) is a Typescript framework allowing ZK developers to create zkApps.
 It includes provable built in types and methods to create ZK proofs inside a browser.
 The compiled ZK proofs can be verified both on and off chain.